faisalahmed11/Tic-Tac-Toe/README.md

 ## Overview

-This is my solution to Frontend mentor Sunnyside agency landing page challenge, This page is simple but interactive.
+This is my solution to Frontend mentor  Expenses Chart Component challenge, This is a simple and an interactive challenge.

 ### Screenshot